niklaushirt/cp4waiops-training/content/_index.md

 In this Training you will learn how to manually install IBM CloudPak for AIOps and how to configure some basic functionalities.\
-The idea is to provide you with an optimised way to learn CP4WAIOPS.
+The idea is to provide you with an optimised way to learn how to do a basic setup of CP4WAIOPS.

 You will learn about the following topics: